 |Centipedes eat animals 15 times their size

-Centipedes are the kind of creatures that are not to be messed with.
-Their venom packs a serious punch and can cause rapid paralysis and death in insects and small animals.
-They have even been known to kill people with their highly venomous sting.
-Scientists have now discovered a deadly toxin in centipede venom that can shut down the hearts of animals that are 15 times bigger than them.
-The scientists isolated a toxin in the Chinese red-headed centipede.
-This beast can grow to roughly eight inches in length.
-The toxin in its venom blocks potassium from moving in and out of cells.
-This blocking of potassium prevents the brain from sending signals to the heart to beat, thus causing a rapid death.
+We should be very careful of centipedes.
+The venom from these creatures packs a serious punch.
+It can cause paralysis and death in small animals.
+A centipede's sting is highly poisonous and can kill humans.
+Scientists have discovered a deadly toxin in the venom that can stop the hearts of animals that are 15 times bigger than a centipede.
+The toxin in the Chinese red-headed centipede, which can grow to be eight inches long, blocks potassium from moving in and out of cells.
+This prevents an animal's brain from sending signals to the heart to beat, which leads to a rapid death.

-The venom is rarely fatal for humans, but it can cause agonizing pain and swelling for up to two weeks.
-The scientists have called it SSM Spooky Toxin.
-Researcher Shilong Yang, an expert in toxins at China's Kunming Institute of Zoology, explained: "The "centipede's venom has evolved to simultaneously disrupt cardiovascular, respiratory, muscular and nervous systems.
-This molecular strategy has not been found in other venomous animals."
-Despite their name (centi is "hundred" in Latin and pedis is "foot"), centipedes do not have 100 legs.
-They have a varying number of legs, ranging from 30 to 354.
+The venom rarely kills humans, but it can be unbelievably painful.
+It also causes swelling for up to two weeks.
+Researcher Shilong Yang, an expert in toxins at China's Kunming Institute of Zoology, said: "The centipede's venom has evolved to simultaneously disrupt cardiovascular, respiratory, muscular and nervous systems."
+This has not been found in other poisonous animals.
+Despite their name, centipedes do not have 100 legs.
+They have a number of legs, ranging from 30 to 354.
 Centipedes always have an odd number of pairs of legs.
 This means no centipede has exactly 100 legs.